Artesan sauna stove

 * Type tested according to EN 15821: 2010.
 Test facility identification number NB 2450. **red.
 O2 13 %

-By adjusting the temperature of the stove and the amount of water, you can create exactly the kind of löylys you like.
-Sharp löylys are created when you throw small amounts of water onto a hot stove several times.
-But if you like soft and humid löylys, pour more water into a stove at lower temperature.
+By adjusting the stove’s temperature and the amount of water, you can create exactly the kind of steam that you like.
+Crisp steam is created when you throw small amounts of water onto the hot stones on the edges frequently.
+If you prefer soft and moist steam, you can pour a larger amount of water on the lukewarm stones.
 This creates a steam bath-like löyly.

 Sauna room volume (min / max)